Setting the Voice Setting Screen

 The system identifies improperly formatted records but does not skip them entirely.
 Instead, it attempts to ingest the data into available attributes, which may result in misalignment or data clutter.

-For instance, if a record contains an opening quote without a closing quote, the system treats everything up to the next line break as part of the same attribute, potentially causing unintended data merging.
+For instance, if a record contains an opening quotation mark without a closing quotation mark, the system treats everything up to the next line break as part of the same attribute, potentially causing unintended data merging.

 Despite these issues, the system continues processing the rest of the file, ensuring that valid records are ingested even if some records have formatting issues.